 Q. Do you have your own private piano teaching studio business outside of NMA?

-A. No. This website is designed to give my students at various institutions, and the general public, tips and resources, so they can better understand who I am as a pianist and educator.
-My employment as an educator and performer is limited to my faculty appointments with the state of Massachusetts, private higher education institutions, and my 501(c)3 nonprofit organization, Volunteer Musicians for the Arts, Inc. My part-time teaching hours at NMA helps support my nonprofit's program services of delivering professional chamber music concerts to local hospitals and shelters.
+A. No, but I am an active solo and collaborative performer in the Boston area.
+My employment as an educator is limited to my faculty appointments with the state of Massachusetts, private higher education institutions, and my 501(c)3 nonprofit organization, Volunteer Musicians for the Arts, Inc. My part-time teaching hours at NMA helps support my nonprofit's program services of delivering professional chamber music concerts to local hospitals and shelters.
 Because of your support, we have promoted the implementation of environmental chamber music outreach programs at world class conservatories and institutions like the Peabody Institute at John's Hopkins Hospital and Massachusetts General Hospital.

 Jonathan Yasuda, pianist, born in Boston, began his music studies at the All Newton Music School, and at age twelve, received first place in the school's concerto competition.
 Jonathan enrolled in the New England Conservatory Preparatory School, soon receiving first place in the Preparatory School's Concerto Competition.
 Upon graduation, he received honorable distinctions and certifications in the fields of theory, chamber music, and piano performance.